EdwardMan917/matic-docs/docs/avail/architecture/avail-system-overview.md

 :::info The goal of Avail is not to be reliant on full nodes to keep data available

   The aim is to give similar DA guarantees to a light client as a full node.
   Users are encouraged to use Avail light clients.
-However, users can run Avail full nodes, which is well supported.
+However, they can still run Avail full nodes, which are well supported.

 :::